Mount Vernon: Mount Vernon Viewshed

+In 1961 and at Bolton's instigation, a joint resolution to preserve the viewshed was introduced in the United States Senate by Senator Clinton Anderson with identical text in the United States House of Representatives by Representative John P. Saylor.
+The resolution was quickly passed and signed by President John F. Kennedy.
+Its purpose was to "preserve lands which provide the principal overview from the Mount Vernon Estate and Fort Washington" in order to designate 133 acre around Mockley Point, which was to be the site of water treatment plant, as a national landmark.
+The resolution also authorized the National Park Service to receive donations and scenic easements from adjacent communities.
+At this point Bolton and the Accokeek Foundation transferred their land to the National Park Service to form Piscataway Park.
+In addition, Moyaone Association residents transferred conservation easements to the Park Service to further protect the viewshed.
+In 2020, the Moyaone Reserve was given National Register of Historic Places status.

+Access

 Public transportation

 The Fairfax Connector Routes 101, 151 and 152 buses travel daily between the Mount Vernon estate and the Huntington station on Washington Metro's Yellow Line.
 The Route 11C Metrobus travels between the estate and the Braddock Road station on Metro's Blue and Yellow Lines during weekday peak hours.

 Cycling, running, and walking

 The 17 mi-long Mount Vernon Trail travels along the George Washington Memorial Parkway and the Potomac River between the Mount Vernon estate and Rosslyn in Arlington County, Virginia, where it connects to the Custis Trail.
 The shared-use path is a part of the Potomac Heritage Trail, the East Coast Greenway and U.S. Bicycle Route 1.

 The Mount Vernon Trail connects to shared-use paths that travel on the Francis Scott Key Bridge, the Theodore Roosevelt Bridge, the Arlington Memorial Bridge and the George Mason Memorial Bridge (one of the 14th Street bridges).
 The bridges cross the river into Washington, D.C., where their shared-use paths connect to the Rock Creek and Potomac Parkway Trail, the Chesapeake and Ohio Canal towpath and the Capital Crescent Trail.